webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ### WQL
-The WebExpress Query Language (WQL) is a query language that filters and sorts a given
-amount of data from the reverse index.
-A statement of the query language is usually
-sent from the client to the server, which collects, filters and sorts the data in the
-reverse index and sends it back to the client.
+The WebExpress Query Language (WQL) is a query language that filters and sorts a given amount of data from the reverse index.
+A statement of the query language is usually sent from the client to the server, which collects, filters and sorts the data in the reverse index and sends it back to the client.
 Example of a WQL:

 ```
 Name ~ "WebExpress" and Create < now(-3d) orderby Create desc take 5
 ```

-The example returns the first five elements of the dataset that contain the value
-"WebExpress" in the Name attribute and that were created three days ago (Create attribute)
+The example returns the first five elements of the dataset that contain the value `WebExpress` in the Name attribute and that were created three days ago (Create attribute) or earlier.
-or earlier.
 The result is sorted in descending order by creation date.

 For detailed information about `WebIndex`, see [concept](https://github.com/ReneSchwarzer/WebExpress.WebIndex/blob/main/doc/concept.md).

 ## Identity model
-A large number of web applications are subject to requirements for access protection,
-integrity and confidentiality.
-These requirements can be met through identity and access
+A large number of web applications are subject to requirements for access protection, integrity and confidentiality.
+These requirements can be met through identity and access management (IAM).
-management (IAM).
 In identity management, identities are managed.
-In access management,
-on the other hand, authorized entities are enabled to use a service (application).
-`WebExpress` supports the following identity management features:
+In access management, on the other hand, authorized entities are enabled to use a service (application). `WebExpress` supports the following identity management features:

 - Provisioning: Provides `WebExpress` with the basic requirements for the entities to carry out their activities.
 Deprovisioning is the opposite path, in which the prerequisites are withdrawn (e.g. when leaving).
 - Authentication: Handles the identification process of the entities.
 - Authorization: Granting permission for a specific entity to use a specific service.

-The provisioning service provides `WebExpress` with the basic requirements for the operation
-of the identities.
+The provisioning service provides `WebExpress` with the basic requirements for the operation of the identities.
 This is realized with the help of a user account.
-The following illustration
-outlines the lifecycle of a user account.
-A user account can be in one of two states, `Active`
-and `Deactivated`.
-If the events `Create`, `Update`, `Disable`, `Enable` or `Delete` occur,
-the user account changes its state.
+The following illustration outlines the lifecycle of a user account.
+A user account can be in one of two states, `Active` and `Deactivated`.
+If the events `Create`, `Update`, `Disable`, `Enable` or `Delete` occur, the user account changes its state.

 ```
 ╔═══════╗                  ╔═══════════╗